Unidata/tds/docs/src/public/userguide/pages/thredds/ThreddsConfigRef.md

 </GribIndex>
 ~~~

-These elements control where Grib index files are written.
+These elements control where GRIB index files are written.

 * If `alwaysUse` is true, grib index files will always be written to the _index directory_ specified by `dir` (see [choosing a cache directory](#disk-caching-and-temporary-files)).
   If `neverUse` is true, the index directory will never be used.